Is your office's visitor logbook stuck in the 20th century? See the benefits of a visitor log and how going digital can improve office security and...

 When any visitor arrives at your workplace, they are there to connect with a person.
-It might be their host for a meeting, one of the people who receives food or package deliveries or someone they need to consult with.
+It might be their host for a meeting, one of the people who receive food or package deliveries, or someone they need to consult with.
 Helping the guest and their host connect is a crucial step in any visitor management process.
 There is nothing worse than walking into a building and talking to ten different people before you find someone who can actually help you.
 So how can you make this step seamless?

 First, of course, you have to ensure you are first greeting guests, if necessary.
-Upon knowing their purpose, you can determine who they came to see; it may be a specific person, a group of people, a department or even security if they are not wanted at your site.
+Upon knowing their purpose, you can determine who they came to see; it may be a specific person, a group of people, a department, or even security if they are not wanted at your site.

 What is a host employee’s job?
 And what are the mechanics of making sure the host knows their guest has arrived in a timely manner?

 When we think of a host, we often think of those who hold a dinner party, house guests or even travelers in their home, like Airbnb.
 The fact is, whenever an employee has someone come to see them at work, that employee is serving as a host.
 For however long the visitor is at your organization, that employee is the face of your organization.
 It is their responsibility to leave a good impression.

 Here are some basic reception etiquette tasks a host can do prior to a guest’s arrival to make sure their visitor has a good experience: